odewahn/tmpnb-on-carina/README.md

 # Set up a cluster on Carina

-Before dogin any of this, you need to install [cainra](https://github.com/getcarina/carina) CLI tool and start a cluster.
+Before doing any of this, you need to install [cainra](https://github.com/getcarina/carina) CLI tool and start a cluster.
 In this example, I've used a cluster called `somerville`.

 There are 4 then main steps to configuring tmpnb: